 Zangto Pelri Lhakhang is in the heart of Phuentsholing town, near the Bhutan Immigration Office, offering peace and solace.
 Phuentsholing is the border town of Bhutan and India.
 From India, the only way to reach Zangto Pelri Lhakhang is via road.
 The Nearest Airport is Bagdogra Airport and the Nearest Railhead is the Hasimara Railway Station.
 You will get several taxis or autos for hire to reach Jaigaon, the border town of India.

-Sacred Wonders to See at Zangdo Pelri Lhakhang
+Sacred Relics to See at Zangdo Pelri Lhakhang

 - Statue of Buddha Amitabha;